USAG Benelux Spotlight: Marilyn Brulez

 |0

-This work, USAG Benelux Spotlight: Marilyn Brulez, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Benelux Spotlight: Marilyn Brulez, by Richard Komurek, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: [Editor’s Note: In this series, we are shining a light on our workforce in and around the Benelux.
-This Spotlight is on Marilyn Brulez, USAG Benelux safety manager, who works at Chièvres Air Base and spends her free time as a dance instructor, competitive dance coach and judge for dance competitions.]